 The U.S. solar market hit a major milestone in the second quarter of this year, with more than half a million homes and businesses now generating solar energy, according to a new report by GTM Research and the Solar Energy Industries Association (SEIA).

-Uber recently stepped up its public affairs game by directly encouraging its users to lobby the California legislature to vote against AB 2293, which could kill ridesharing altogether.
-In an email to users, Uber wrote:
+Uber stepped up its public affairs game by encouraging users to lobby the California legislature to vote against AB 2293, which could kill ridesharing altogether.

 Lyft and Uber have announced new features that could bring them closer to true ridesharing than ever before.
 Last week, Lyft launched its new “Lyft Line,” which allows users to share rides with strangers going along similar routes.
 Not to be outdone, Uber preemptively announced that it would be launching a similar feature — UberPool — on August 15.